tresoldi/ngesh/README.md

 in ETE might be enough as well.
 Documentation on the method is available [here](http://etetoolkit.org/docs/latest/reference/reference_tree.html#ete3.TreeNode.populate).
+The `toytree` and `dendropy` packages also offer comparable functionality.

 A number of on-line tools are also available at the time of writing: